chef/automate/components/automate-chef-io/servicenow-cmdb-install.md

 ## Configuration

-### Install Chef Automate CMDB Sync Application in ServiceNow
+### Install Chef CMDB Sync Application in ServiceNow

-The Chef Automate CMDB Sync application exposes the REST API endpoints that facilitate communication between Chef Automate and the ServiceNow instance.
+The Chef CMDB Sync application exposes the REST API endpoints that facilitate communication between Chef Automate and the ServiceNow instance.

 * Visit the ServiceNow store at [https://store.servicenow.com](https://store.servicenow.com)
-* Get the Chef Automate CMDB Sync application
+* Get the Chef CMDB Sync application
 * In the ServiceNow instance, navigate to the System Applications > Applications menu
 * From the Downloads tab, install the Chef Automate CMDB Sync application